AngaIV/SEC-OPS-Lab/README.md

 ## About the Project

-A security operations control panel that bridges custom Python GUI with native Linux binaries.
-The system brings core defensive capabilities like vulnerability scanning, real-time log monitoring, packet analysis, firewall hardening, and immediate network isolation into a unified desktop interface for an Linux deployment.
+A security operations control panel that connects a custom Python GUI with native Linux binaries.
+The system brings together core defensive capabilities such as vulnerability scanning, real-time log monitoring, packet analysis, firewall hardening, and network isolation in a single desktop interface for Linux.

 ---